hn374/Developer-Notes/Compsci.md

 ## Single Page Applications vs Multi Page Applications

 Single Page applications are asynchronous.
 SPAs do not require page reloading during use.
-SPA requests the markup and data independly and renders pages straight in the browser.
+SPA requests the markup and data independently and renders pages straight in the browser.

 Multi Page applications are synchronous.
 Every change sends a request to the server, rendering a new page everytime.